Antony Welton Fellowship

-In 2021, Antony Welton stepped down from his role as the Chair of the Vodafone Aotearoa Foundation, after 12 years of dedicated voluntary service.
-To honour his contributions to our organisation and the commitment he has made to improving outcomes for rangatahi, we have established the Antony Welton Fellowship.
+In 2021, Antony Welton stepped down from his role as the Chair of Te Rourou after 12 years of dedicated voluntary service.
+To honour his contributions to our organisation and the commitment he has made to improving outcomes for rangatahi, we established the Antony Welton Fellowship.

-This fellowship, set up with the generous support of Jason Paris and Vodafone New Zealand, will provide one young person each year with a $10,000 Fellowship to support them to work towards their vision for the future.
+This fellowship, set up with the generous support of Jason Paris and One New Zealand, provides one young person each year with a $10,000 Fellowship to support them to work towards their vision for the future.
 The Fellowship recipient must be able to articulate an achievable goal for the 12-month period of their fellowship, and a longer-term vision for themselves and their community.
-This vision must help to create positive change for others and work towards the Vodafone Foundation’s goal of a more equitable Aotearoa for all young people.
+This vision must help to create positive change for others and work towards the Foundation’s goal of a more equitable Aotearoa for all young people.

-Young people must be supported by a nominating organisation – a school, alternative education provider, a youth organisation or a partner organisation of the Vodafone Aotearoa Foundation.
-They must live within a nominated geographic region – for 2021, this region is Invercargill and Bluff – the Waihopai and Awarua rünaka.
+Young people must be supported by a nominating organisation – a school, alternative education provider, a youth organisation or a partner organisation of Te Rourou, One Aotearoa Foundation.
+They must live within a nominated geographic region – for 2022, this region is Invercargill and Bluff – the Waihopai and Awarua rūnaka.

 We are aiming to support young people who are over-burdened and under-resourced and who have lived experience of exclusion and disadvantage.
 For us this means young people who have had one (or more) of these experiences: